h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 For a time-series experiment an **Accuracy** of 10 is highly encouraged because it forces many time splits (time splits are critical for stability and prevents overfitting) and allows for multiple window validation.
 If you must run a time-series experiment with anything lower than a 10, the lowest recommended setting for accuracy is a 5.

- **Time** is more flexible and can be ran with the DAI default value, or the lowest time value being 3.
+ **Time** is more flexible and can be ran with the Driveless AI default value, or the lowest time value being 3.
 Regarding **interpretability**, use default results, for good results use interpretability values of either 5 or 6, anything less than 5 will tend to overfit.

 Summary of suggested settings for Time-Series Experiments: